 Firstly, crucially, and most simply – double check client URLs in any comms.
 Sounds like PR for beginners, but if you’re going to send out any messaging (especially at the moment when online is booming and Jeff Bezos is Scrooge McDucking-it in a pool of gold coins), for goodness sake link it back to either the client website or better still their online store front.
 And make sure it’s for your market territory too.
 Grandmother, get over to them eggs and do your thing!
 Ok, next.

 Discuss with your clients why they should be driving people to their online portals.
 We’ve just under-taken a highly successful tech PR launch for Disney Pebble Gear Kids’ Tablet, garnering rave reviews in everything from The Metro to Glamour Magazine.
 Loads of juicy press quotes, the kind of thing sales teams go nuts for.
 Will we be repeating this for the new Mickey Mouse SKUS as Christmas approaches?
 Hell no. We’ll be ensuring we drive people to the Pebble Gear website.
 It’ll be a subtly different approach to our sell-in, but it’ll make a huge difference to the client.
 The same goes for another client, the retailer GAME.
-We’ve undertaken a huge push to get people engaging with them on the high street, but for the short term at least, we’re now seeing people flocking to their website, and our messaging has reflected that.
+We’ve undertaken a huge push to get people engaging with them on the high street, but for the short term at least, we’re now seeing people flocking to their website, and our messaging has reflected that (find out more about our latest GAME PR Campaign).
 Which leads us to our third and final point.